fortune1991/money_features/README.md

 - Designed forecast conversion system

 ### Future Roadmap
-- Enhanced data analytics (Graphs, more tabular information)
+- Enhanced data analytics (grafana, more tabular information etc.)
 - Project implimented as an API, deployed and hosted as AWS Lambda function
 - PostgreSQL migration
 - Project implemented as a Web app, also deployed and hosted on AWS.